We Speak English

 - Perhaps you have a spare place in your car, or you want a ride.
 Perhaps you intend to travel by air, train or bus and prefer to travel with others.
 If you want to travel together by car or public transport you can look at the list of participants.
 It shows how one intends to travel.
 Please feel free to take up contact with other participants.
 Probably you will find like-minded souls and can agree on a trip together.

 - Those who travel by air or by train to Prague can best continue by train to České Budějovice.
-We suggest the following train connection: Prague main station (Praha hlavní nádraží) – České Budějovice.
+We suggest the following train connection: Prague main station (Praha Hlavní nádraží) – České Budějovice.
 It is only a 800 meter walk from the railway station to the conservatoire.
-We will meet this train with a car to take large instruments and luggage.
+We will meet this train with a car for those who need an assistance to take large instruments and luggage.
 Other public transport connections can be found on jizdnirady.idnes.cz/vlakyautobusymhdvse/spojeni/ (also available in English and German).

 - Motorists coming from Western Europe are advised to use the following route: Frankfurt-Nürnberg-Amberg-border crossing Waidhaus/Rozvadov.
 Then keep following the motorway to Plzen until the exit for Ostrov u Stribra, head for Stod, Dobrany, Nepomuk, Písek.
 In Písek keep heading for Tábor.
 Shortly after crossing the river Vltava, keep going in the direction of České Budějovice.